The latest release intercooler includes beta support for Server Sent Events. Server Sent Events (SSEs) are an HTML5 feature

 But what about Named Events?
 You can listen for named Server Sent Events by using the

 <div ic-sse-src="/my_sse_stream"> This element is bound to the /my_sse_stream Server Sent Event stream <span ic-get-from="/latest_info" ic-trigger-on="sse:info_updated"> No Info Yet! </span> </div>

 In this case when the Server Sent Event stream emits an event named

-info_updated, the inner span will issue a GET request to the
+info_updated, the inner span will issue a GET

 And that’s it!
 Pretty simple and a nice, declarative way to add push notifications to your intercooler.js-based web application.